jfisteus/ztreamy/doc/programming.rst

 - `/stream`: long-lived requests with no compression.

-- `/short-lived`: short lived requests with no compression.
+- `/long-polling`: long-polling requests with no compression.

 Developing a consumer asynchronously